NOAA Fisheries Establishes International Marine Mammal Bycatch Criteria for U.S. Imports

 - MMPA Import Final Rule Compliance Guide, 12/2016

-- Fact Sheet: Seafood Import Provisions Under the MMPA, 8/2016
+- Fact Sheet: Seafood Import Provisions Under the MMPA, also in Spanish, 8/2016

 - Cable to Nations Letter: French (PDF) Spanish (PDF)